Fall of Baiji: Background

-The Battle
+The battle

 On 11 June, around 60 ISIL vehicles entered the city of Baiji.
 They set the main court house and police station on fire.
 They also took control of Baiji prison and freed all 2,400 inmates.
 Later that day, the militants reportedly retreated from Baiji, before the Iraqi Army's Fourth Armored Division arrived in the city, allegedly due to persuasion from local tribal leaders.
 However, the next day it was confirmed ISIL was still in control of the town.

 On 18 June, ISIL attacked the oil refinery near Baiji.
 An official inside the refinery stated the militants had captured 75 percent of the facility, while a military spokesman claimed the attack had been repelled, with 40 militants killed.
 On 19 June, Iraqi government forces launched a counter-attack and claimed to have regained full control of the oil refinery after heavy fighting that left 100 militants dead.
 ISIL created watchtowers and checkpoints within Baiji.
 On 20 June 2014, ISIL forces surrounded the refinery and attacked it for a second time, but failed to capture it.
 They launched a third attack on 21 June, killing 36 Iraqi soldiers, but failed to recapture the refinery.

 Aftermath

-In the months following the battle, Iraq and ISIL continued fighting in the area.
-Control of Baiji switched between the two sides.
-The Iraqi government and the Popular Mobilization Forces retook Baiji in October 2015.
+On 29 October 2014, the operation to recapture the city of Baiji begun.
+Fighting continued for approximately a year until the Iraqi armed forces and the PMF fully liberated Baiji in October 2015.
 Since then, the city has been under Iraqi control but has faced periodic ISIL attacks.
 The city's infrastructure has been severely damaged by the prolonged fighting.